SyedTahaA/Noise-Reduction-Tool/README.md

 ### [Website Link](http://noisy.pythonanywhere.com/)

 I made this project while learning about neural networks.
-I used a simple functional neural network to try to remove gaussian noise from images.
+I used a functional neural network to try to remove gaussian noise from images.

 ### Model used: